Above and below the Leeuwin-Naturaliste Ridge

 Ngilgi Cave’s amphitheatre is well-known for awesome natural acoustics.
 In the early 1900s Australian opera star, Dame Nellie Melba famously had her grand piano lowered into the amphitheatre to perform in this stunningly beautiful location.

 The Ancient Lands above ground experience at Ngilgi Cave is the perfect place to learn about the deep cultural significance of this area to the Wadandi Saltwater people.
+Learn more about Aboriginal culture on a guided tour with local a local Wadandi custodian.
+Embark on a bush walk, enjoy a didgeridoo performance in Ngilgi Cave’s amphitheatre, learn traditional fire lighting techniques and gain an insight into Indigenous plants, foods and medicines of the six Noongar seasons.

 Further south along Caves Road, there are another three striking show caves to explore – Mammoth, Lake and Jewel Caves.